braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/canvas_components/message_step.md

 ### Canvas entry properties

-`canvas_entry_properties` are configured in the Entry Schedule step of creating a Canvas and will indicate the trigger that enters a user into a Canvas.
+Canvas entry properties are configured in the Entry Schedule step of creating a Canvas and will indicate the trigger that enters a user into a Canvas.
 These properties can also access the properties of entry payloads in API-triggered Canvases.
 Note that the `canvas_entry_properties` object has a maximum size limit of 50 KB.

 #### Original workflow